texfaq/texfaq.github.io/FAQ-getbitmap.md

 two sets contain slightly different ranges of fonts, but you are advised to use the [`bluesky`](http://ctan.org/pkg/bluesky) set except when [`bakoma`](http://ctan.org/pkg/bakoma) is for some reason absolutely unavoidable.
-In recent years, several other 'MetaFont' fonts have been converted to Type&nbsp;1 format; it's uncommon ever to need to generate bitmap fonts for any purpose other than previewing&nbsp;&mdash; see
+In recent years, several other ''MetaFont'' fonts have been converted to Type&nbsp;1 format; it's uncommon ever to need to generate bitmap fonts for any purpose other than previewing&nbsp;&mdash; see
 [''previewing documents with Type&nbsp;1 fonts''](./FAQ-PSpreview.html)&nbsp;&mdash;